 Many funds offer several classes of shares for a given fund.
 The share classes differ according to whether the investors must pay front- or back-end sales loads, or level loads spread over time.

-Funds that do not charge sales loads are called no-load funds.
-Some no-load funds pay annual distribution fees to their distributors to market the funds.
+No-load funds do not charge sales loads.
+However, these funds may pay annual distribution fees to their distributors to market the funds.
 These payments are taken from the assets of the fund.
 Although not paid directly by the investors, these fees are essentially level sales loads paid by all investors.
 In the US, these distribution fees are known as 12b-1 fees.

 Fund complexes generally permit investors to exchange funds within the complex.
 In an exchange, the investor sells one fund and buys another with the proceeds.
 Most exchanges are exempt from further sales loads so that once an investor has paid a sales load to buy one fund in a complex, all subsequent transfers among funds in the complex are not subject to further load payments.
 In effect, investors pay loads only when moving money into the complex.

 Some funds also charge purchase or redemption fees.
-Unlike sales loads, investors pay these fees to the fund.
-They help compensate existing shareholders for costs imposed upon the fund when other shareholders buy and sell their shares.
-These costs primarily consist of the costs of buying and selling portfolio securities when investors buy or redeem their shares.
+Unlike sales loads, investors pay these fees to the fund as opposed to the distributor.
+These fees help compensate existing shareholders for costs imposed upon the fund when other shareholders buy and sell their shares.
+These costs primarily consist of the costs of trading portfolio securities to invest cash received from investor purchases and to raise cash for redemptions.

 Net asset values